 Do you offer genetics consults in languages other than English?

 Yes!
 Although English is Eleanor’s native language, she also speaks and has previously counseled patients in French and Spanish (and Portuñol).
 N’hésitez pas à lui écrire en français.
 No dudar en escribirle en español.

 Dina Alaeddin is also available to provide genetic counseling in Arabic.

 If you have requests for other languages, let us know!
 We are currently growing our Network of Genetic Counselors and may be able to connect you with a genetic counselor who speaks your language, even if you don’t see them listed yet on the site.

 I am a genetic counselor interested in providing telegenetic consults to patients.
 Could I work with Grey Genetics?

-If you are a board certified genetic counselor, the answer is Yes!
+If you are a board certified genetic counselor—and you have a strong, secure, internet connection—the answer is Yes!
 All genetic counselors working with Grey Genetics are independent contractors.
 We provide you with HIPAA-compliant tools to allow you to counsel patients within your area/s of expertise.
 You set your availability and manage your own calendar.
 There’s no need to commit to a set schedule or a set number of hours; you can block out or open up times on your calendar on your own.
 To get an idea of what your profile and personal scheduling link would look like, check out our growing Network of Genetic Counselors.
 It will take you all of 30 seconds to begin the registration process.